Exploring the Two Fat Reduction Procedures

 The fat cells will not be able to withstand the deep-freeze damage and thus, succumbing to it.
 The elimination of fat from the body is going to take some time, but after a few weeks, you will begin to see results, with more conspicuous results coming in the next 2-3 months.

 In theory, CoolSculpting® can deal with virtually any unwanted bulge – it is FDA approved for the abdomen, “love handles”, thighs, arms, “bra fat”, back fat, “banana roll” under the butt and “double chin”.
 However, there is a big warning; you must have “enough fat to make the applicator stick,” In other words, there must be enough fat to tighten for the treatment to work.
-Although Dr. Pacheco does not offer CoolSculpting® treatments to her patients, and instead, offers SculpSure®, you can learn more about CoolSculpting® here.

 Differences Between These Two Treatments

 FDA has approved both SculpSure® as well as CoolSculpting® to treat areas where the presence of stubborn fat is there.
 However, you can interchange the treatments for fat removal, as both processes are different and have varied applications.
 After reading the below list, you will see why we have decided to offer SculpSure® over CoolSculpting®.

 - Treatment Duration: Where CoolSculpting® sessions go up to 60 minutes or longer, SculpSure® sessions last for about 25-30 minutes and at the end, you can see significant results on the targeted area.